Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 3 tips for betting on win totals

-To succeed at betting on win totals, you’ll have to put in a lot of research and know how and where to take your bets.
+To succeed at betting on win totals, you’ll have to put in a lot of research and know where to take your bets.
 Here are three pieces of advice to consider if you’re thinking about betting:

 - Go odds shopping: Getting the best odds is a must when placing any bet, including this one.
-Plenty of sportsbooks in Maryland will offer win totals betting, so make sure to explore your options and find where the best odds and lines are.
+Plenty of online sportsbooks in Maryland will offer win totals betting, so make sure to explore your options and find where the best odds and lines are.
 Consider using the odds feed above, as it will save you a lot of time.

 - Consider the public: As a general rule, tracking public opinion is critical when looking for good sports betting value.
 To do this, serious bettors track how odds and lines move over time to make bets accordingly.